xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/an_lt/anlt_log.rst

 Description
 -----------

-To start writing the link training trace log for the specified lane into a file, and display on the screen.
+Show ANLT protocol trace log and save to a file.

+To **quit** the continuous display mode, press :kbd:`Control-z`.